rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 - Reference an ingoing lane by setting 'laneInId', and optionally also reference an outgoing lane by setting 'laneOutId'.
 - Reference a particular priority by setting 'priorityId'.
-This is a generic referencing method that does not require configuration of lanes, approaches or connections, but of course the neded priorities must be configured with corresponding ids in the controller.
+This is a generic referencing method that does not require configuration of lanes, approaches or connections, but the priorities must be configured with corresponding ids in the controller.

 Referencing attributes that are not used must be left out, rather than set to null or empty strings: